Cyrus-0101/chui/README.md

   1. A Processing Unit: Which contains an Arithmetic Logic Unit (ALU) and multiple process registers, and a control unit, with an instruction register and a program counter.
 Together they're known as the Central Processing Unit (CPU).

   2. A Memory: This is where the CPU reads and writes data.
 The memory is a long list of slots, each of which can hold a number.
 The CPU can read from memory, write to memory, and perform arithmetic on the numbers in memory.
-Such include: `Read Only Memory (ROM), `Random Access Memory (RAM), Hard Drives, etc.
+Such include: `Read Only Memory (ROM)`, `Random Access Memory (RAM)`, `Hard Drives`, etc.

 - Below is a diagram of the Von Neumann Architecture:

   ![Von Neumann Architecture](/assets/von-neumann-architecture.png)

+-